Genealogy of Jesus

 Observations & Reflections

 The theophany that unfolds after/during the baptism of Jesus should have been reminiscent of the ones that occurred with Moses on the mountain.
-This would be a familiar idea to the Jews of the day who were waiting for a messiah.
-At this point Luke is leaving no doubt that Jesus was sent by the Lord and was divine.
+This would be a familiar idea to the Jews of the day, who were waiting for a messiah that shadowed Moses in ways.
+At this point Luke is leaving no doubt that Jesus was sent by the Lord and that he was divine.

 However, the genealogy given for Jesus is a bit perplexing.
 It is clear that the genealogy in Matthew and Luke do not match.
 For starters, Luke starts from present day and works all the way back through Abraham, to Adam and Eve.
 Matthew starts with Abraham and works his way forward to present time.
 But that aside, the names are drastically different even when speaking of the same time periods.